-10 French courses
+10 French Courses

 Unless lower placement requires additional language study, the French major consists of:

-- 2 Intensive Advanced (FREN-111 & FREN-112)
+- 2 Intensive Advanced (FREN 2011 & FREN 2012)

-- 2 Gateway to Culture/Literature (FREN-250 & FREN-251)
+- 2 Gateway to Culture/Literature (FREN 3350 & FREN 3351)

 - 6 Upper-Division Electives including at least one from the pre-1800 Literature group, one from the post-1800 Literature group, one from the Culture and Civilization group, and one from the post-advanced Language group (including courses in Linguistics, History/Development of the Language, Performance, and French for Professional Purposes).

 French majors are normally required to study in a French or Francophone university during their undergraduate year in the context of a one-semester, full-academic year, or intensive summer program.
-Georgetown offers excellent programs in France and Francophone countries–many of which require direct matriculation and must meet the overseas studies standards and guidelines established by the Office of International Programs.
-The Department of French also sponsors a six-week summer study program in Tours, France and an eight-week summer business program in Paris.
+Georgetown offers excellent programs in France and Francophone countries–many of which require direct matriculation and must meet the overseas studies standards and guidelines established by the Office of Global Education.
+The Department of French and Francophone Studies also sponsors a six-week dual-track summer study program in Tours-Paris.
 See the Summer Study Abroad section of the Undergraduate Bulletin for more information.

 Please click here to see our Guidelines for Credit Transfer from Study Abroad.